gaDZella/undefine/README.md

 ...
 ```

-This example looks a bit synthetic but it demonstrates directive condition and structural modification in detail.
+This example looks a bit synthetic but it demonstrates a directive condition and a structural modification in detail.

 ### Usage

 The tool has 2 working modes: `check` and `apply`

-In `check` mode it silently makes all work in memory and shows the resulting message.
+In `check` mode it silently does all the work in memory and shows the resulting message.
-In `apply` mode it makes the same work but overrides the source files.
+In `apply` mode it does the same but overrides source files.

-Use `undefine --help` command to show tool man page:
+Use `undefine --help` command to show the tool man page:

 ```
 undefine [command] [-d symbol] [-u symbol] [path]
 ```

-Command arguments -d and -u provides target symbol values:
+Command arguments -d and -u provide target symbol values:

 * `-d` defines the symbol (True value)
 * `-u` undefines the symbol (False value)

-For the previous example the command looks in a following manner:
+For the previous example the command looks as follows:

 ```
 undefine apply -d A -u Y Foo.cs